 We fund organizations that change schools and the system of education through community organizing.
-We fund first.
-We provide multi-year general operating support grants to 64 grassroots organizing groups in 21 states, Puerto Rico, Ontario, Canada, and Washington, D.C.
-The majority of grants range in size from $100,000-$400,000.
-We also mobilize rapid response support.
+We fund first, providing multi-year general operating support to 80 grassroots organizing groups in 25 states, Puerto Rico, Canada, and Washington, D.C.

 We are dot-connectors.
 We foster relationships between our partners and philanthropy, policy, research, advocacy, national movement leaders, and others.

-We build the capacity of our partners by supporting their strategic know-how on everything from communications to advocacy.
-Our commitment to our partners does not end with a check.
-To build the field, we meet, we listen and we strategize side-by-side with our partners.
+We build the capacity of our partners by supporting their strategic know-how on everything from communications to data analysis and curating spaces for strategy construction and learning.